mjmeli/facebook-chat-word-cloud/README.rst

 Detailed Usage Usage
 -----
-This is essentially a command line wrapper around the `Andreas Muller's <https://github.com/amueller>`_  `word_cloud Python library<https://github.com/amueller/word_cloud>`_.
+This is essentially a command line wrapper around the `Andreas Muller's <https://github.com/amueller>`_ (amueller) `word_cloud Python library <https://github.com/amueller/word_cloud>`_ .
 This simply parses Facebook messages and passes data to that library.

 First step is to get your Facebook messages archive: